In this Article:

 Safe Sleep for Infants

-Having your baby sleep on her back, alone in her crib is the safest possible way for her to sleep.
-It will help protect her from SIDS (sudden infant death syndrome).
+Having your baby sleep on their back, alone in a crib is the safest possible way for him or her to sleep.
+It will help prevent SIDS (sudden infant death syndrome).

 You do whatever you can to make sure your baby has everything they need, putting her to sleep safely is one more way you can be a great mom.
 Accidental suffocation is the leading cause of injury or death for children 1 year old and younger.
 Make sure where your baby sleeps is clear of soft things that she could suffocate on.

 - Always place your baby on his back to sleep.

 - Your baby should not sleep in an adult bed, on a couch, or on a chair.

 - Use a firm mattress, covered by a fitted sheet.